 After needle aspiration, incision and drainage may be performed using a knife.
 The handle of a knife with an attached No. 15 blade is taped 1 inch from the tip to prevent deep penetration through the mucosa.
 A gentle curvilinear incision, not more than half an inch deep, is fashioned along the perimeter of the tonsillar capsule and through the point from which pus was evacuated.
 A widely tipped blunt clamp (eg, Kelly clamp) is used to widely open the loculated pockets of purulence.
 A sponge-covered finger to break loculations is ideal.
 Rinsing with half-strength hydrogen peroxide solution aids hemostasis.
 When the patient is dehydrated and uncomfortable, this well-intentioned procedure is not greeted with enthusiasm from the patient.

 Sedation, hydration, analgesia, and anesthesia (at the least, topical or local) are important.
+There may be a role for intravenous dexamethasone in reducing pain after drainage.
 Some adults and most children require deeper levels of sedation or general anesthesia for safe and adequate aspiration or drainage.
 An institution with a carefully designed policy for incision and drainage of PTA with conscious sedation, including appropriate indications, staff, and criteria, may offer sedation to children.

 Exposure of the posterior oropharynx for aspiration and incision and drainage is achieved by using the nondominant hand to grasp the tongue with a sponge while the patient opens his or her mouth.
 In patients with severe trismus, a tongue blade may be used to depress the midportion of the tongue.
 Magnifying and illuminating loupes, such as the LumiView, are the best sources of light.
 A headlight or mirror is also effective.
 Arranging the instruments in order of use on a tray adjacent to the physician's dominant hand facilitates rapid accomplishment of this procedure.
 In experienced hands, this procedure should take fewer than 3 minutes from aspiration to rinsing with peroxide.